ohnosequences/ohnosequences.github.com/source/_posts/2014-05-18-typed-property-graphs-in-java.markdown

 note how inside the body we can refer to implementing types in the definition of the `source` and `target` methods.

 The arity is defined at the relationship type, and I'm following the same terminology as in [Titan type definitions](https://github.com/thinkaurelius/titan/wiki/Type-Definition-Overview#cardinality-constraints).
+Nested inside `Relationship` we have

 ``` java
 public interface Type <